Karaim language: Karaims in Crimea and Lithuania

 The origin of the Karaims living in Crimea is subject to much dispute and inconsistency.
 Difficulty in reconstructing their history stems from the scarcity of documents pertaining to this population.
 Most of the known history is gathered from correspondence between the populations of Karaims and other populations in the 17th to 19th centuries.
 Furthermore, a large number of documents pertaining to the Crimean population of Karaims were burned during the 1736 Russian invasion of the Tatar Khanate's capital, Bakhchisarai.

 Some scholars say that Karaims in Crimea are descendants of Karaite merchants who migrated to Crimea from the Byzantine Empire.
 In one particular incidence, migration of Karaites from Constantinople (modern-day Istanbul) to Crimea is documented following a fire in the Jewish quarter in 1203.
 After the Turco-Mongol invasions, settlement of merchants in Crimea may have been encouraged in the 13th and 14th centuries by the active trade routes from Crimea to China and Central Asia.

-On the other hand, "many scholars consider Karaims as descendants of Khazars and, later, Polovtsi tribes" who converted to Karaite Judaism.
-Kevin Alan Brook considered the link to the Khazars as historically inaccurate and implausible while claiming Talmudic Jews (especially Ashkenaz) as the true preservers of the Khazar legacy, although the Khazar hypothesis of Ashkenazi ancestry is heavily disputed.
+On the other hand, "many scholars consider Karaims as descendants of Khazars and, later, Polovtsi tribes" who supposedly converted to Karaite Judaism.
+Kevin Alan Brook considered the link to the Khazars as historically inaccurate and implausible because the Khazars converted to Rabbinical Judaism and the Karaims lack Turkic DNA.

 The third hypothesis says that Karaims are the descendants of Israelite tribes from the time of the first exile by an Assyrian king (720s BCE).
 The Karaim scholar Abraham Firkovich collected the documents arguing in favor of this theory before the Russian Tsar.
 He was of the opinion that Israelites from Assyria had gone into the North Caucasus and from there, with the permission of the Assyrian king into the Crimean peninsula.
 He also claimed that he has found the tombstone of Yitzhak ha-Sangari and his wife who he claimed were Karaims.
 Whether Firkovich forged some of the tombstone inscriptions and manuscripts is controversial.

 Regarding the origin of the Karaims in Lithuania also there is no complete consensus yet between the scholars.
 According to Lithuanian Karaim tradition they came from Crimea in 1392 when the Grand Duke Vytautas of Lithuania allied with Tokhtamysh against the White Horde Tatars and relocated 330 Karait families to Lithuania.
 Although linguistically sound, and in agreement with the tradition of the Lithuanian Tatars, claiming their origin from the collapsed Golden Horde, some modern historians doubt this assumption.
 Nevertheless, Karaims settled primarily in Vilnius and Trakai, maintaining their Tatar language; there was also further minor settlement in Biržai, Pasvalys, Naujamiestis and Upytė.
 Despite a history through the 16th and 17th centuries that included disease, famine, and pogroms, Lithuania was somewhat less affected by such turmoil than the surrounding areas.
 As a result, the Lithuanian Karaims had a relative sense of stability over those years, and maintained their isolation as a group, keeping their Turkic language rather than abandoning it for the local languages.